Christian-pprogrammer/frontend_ui/README.md

 2. After cloning, navigate to the the project folder in your terminal, for my case its *** cd frontend_ui ***
 3. run *** yarn *** command to install all packages
 4. after run *** yarn dev *** to open the app in browser

+### Also note its crucial to have metamask installed and you need to be logged in